mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/windows-wsl.md

       **Note:** Docker for Windows expects path to have the format `/c/foo/bar`, but WSL uses `/mnt/c/foo/bar` instead.

       Run `winver` and check which version of Windows you have.
-If you are using `1803` or higher, then tou need to create a file `/etc/wsl.conf` with the following content to make sure your drives are mounted at the root rather than inside `/mnt`:
+If you are using `1803` or higher, then you need to create a file `/etc/wsl.conf` with the following content to make sure your drives are mounted at the root rather than inside `/mnt`:

        [automount]
        root = /

-      If you are using an older version, you need to create custom bind points:
+      If you are using an older version than `1803`, you need to create custom bind points:

        sudo mkdir /c
        sudo mount --bind /mnt/c /c